Tournament quality bristle dart boards are made

 wires or other dividers are attached and the number ring fastened on with clips,

 Keep dart boards dry, and never apply any type of liquid to a bristle dartboard, as water of other liquids will immediately ruin the dartboard.
-(Editor's note: No matter what you hear at a bar, applying any liquid really will ruin a bristle dartboard.
-Over the years I've personally seen dozens of boards ruined this way.
+(Editor's note: No matter what you hear at a bar, applying any liquid will quickly & permanently ruin a bristle dartboard.
+Over the years I've personally seen dozens of boards destroyed this way.
 Yet darters keep doing this, because for an few hours, it seems to work.
 Then the board's fiber pulls loose, forms giant blisters, and falls apart.)

 Darts may be left in a dart-board for brief periods of time, such as a day or two.
 If steel-tip darts are left in the board for extended periods (weeks or more) the dart points may rust and leave permanent stains in the bristles.